 The Importance of Honesty in the Workplace

-Communicate the Positive AND the Negative.
-At the end of the day, there will always be things that need improvement.
+At the end of the day, there will always be things that need improved.
 But there are so many things that are done well, and that voice should always be heard from employees and leadership.
-Whether it is through an e-mail, newsletter, or quarterly staff meeting, everyone should say what they think is working and perhaps what is not working.
+Whether it is through an e-mail, newsletter, or quarterly staff meeting, everyone should say what they think is working, and perhaps what is not working.
 It’s important to focus on the positive, as well as acknowledge the negative.
 Communication is the most important way to foster this honest environment.

 The Culture Counts blog is a discussion of law firm culture and legal innovation, including topics such as effective leadership, employee engagement, workplace culture, ideal work environment, company core values, and workplace productivity.